-This course focuses on environmental communication which encompasses a multidisciplinary viewpoint.
-The course helps students understand how environmental issues and conflicts develop, the values underlying the perspectives on these issues, how these values are presented, and the scientific and technical information involved in understanding environmental communication.
+This course focuses on the multidisciplinary field of environmental communication and helps students understand the ways in which environmental issues and conflicts develop, the values underlying the ideologies on these issues, the ways in which these values are presented, and the variety of scientific and technical communication genres involved in understanding environmental communication messages.
+Significant focus is given to issues of race and racism.

-- Advanced understanding of the role of scientific and technical writing in environmental issues.
+- Demonstrate advanced understanding of the role of scientific and technical writing to promote environmental justice.

 - Establish guidelines for effective environmental communication.